 - Height must be less than 4 metres.

-- It doesn’t front or obstruct a public road.
+- It doesn’t front or obstruct any public road.

-- It doesn’t cover more than half of the land the house is sited on.
+- It doesn’t cover more than 1/2 of land the house is sited on.

 - Listed building consent may be required if the work is proposed on a listed building.